 You can walk over to the island but it’s 3 miles and so driving is the best way.
 The crossing is free and you can pay to park up in their visitor centre.

-Here you can walk over the island, visit the Lindisfarne Castle or the Lindisfarne Priory where the Vikings raided the Abbey and attacked the monks residing there at the time.
 Or, head to St Aidan’s winery and sample some locally distilled mead, always a favourite.

 Alnwick Castle & The Alnwick Garden

 If you’re a fan of Harry Potter, old castled and beautiful lush gardens then Alnwick is just the ticket

 Alnwick Castle was a shooting location for the Harry Potter movies and they shot many of the scenes here including the famous broomstick flying lessons.
 You can even have a go and learn to fly on one yourself!